jmh579/jmh579.github.io/research.md

 </div>

 	<h3 class="major">Sweet corn nutritional quality</h3>
 	<p>In 2019, I was awarded a USDA NIFA AFRI EWD Predoctoral fellowship titled <i>Integrating transcriptomics for the improvement of genetic dissection and prediction of provitamin A and vitamin E in fresh sweet corn kernels</i>.
 Last summer, I grew out a panel of diverse sweet corn inbred lines and harvested fresh kernels for RNA-seq.
-RNA has been extracted and I hope to analyze the sequences this fall and use them to study the control of carotenoid and tocochromanol traits through TWAS and transcriptome prediction.</p>
+RNA has been extracted and we're now analyzing the sequences to study the control of carotenoid and tocochromanol traits through TWAS and transcriptome prediction.</p>
 </section>

 <hr />